 If I offer CERs through the platform, can I also offer them through another channel?

 Yes, you can offer your CERs for sale through other channels.
 There is no exclusivity requirement on the platform.
 However, if you sell CERs that are on offer on the platform through another channel, such as a negotiated deal, you must first withdraw your offer from the platform and then submit a forwarding request to the CDM registry through the regular channel.
-If your block of CERs has sufficient number of CERs to cover your current platform offer and your forwarding request, you do not need to withdraw your offer from the platform.
+If your block of CERs has a sufficient number of CERs to cover your current platform offer and your forwarding request, you do not need to withdraw your offer from the platform.

-Am I obliged to use the Sustainable Development Co-benefits Tool (the SD Tool) to be able to offer my CERs through the platform?
+Am I obliged to use the Sustainable Development Co-benefits Tool (the SD tool) to be able to offer my CERs through the platform?